-At a brief demo, held in New York, we played Rise of The Tomb Raider on an ASUS 501V laptop, then switched over to a Macbook Pro, then a Samsung Galaxy Tab S3 tablet, and finished up on a Samsung Galaxy S7 smartphone connected to a third-party smartphone gamepad peripheral.
+At a brief demo, held in New York, we played ASUS 501V laptop, then switched over to a Macbook Pro, then a Samsung Galaxy Tab S3 tablet, and finished up on a Samsung Galaxy S7 smartphone connected to a third-party smartphone gamepad peripheral.
 Switching between each platform took a few moments, and our gameplay session picked up exactly where we left off.
 The game looked great and controlled with no noticeable input lag across all the devices.
-It worked…most of the time.
+It worked…most of the time.on an

 At a few points across the various devices, the game experienced serious hitching.
 Presumably, these issues were the product of an unstable connection.
 Kagan said the issues stemmed from the fact that we were playing the game on Blade’s California-based server.